MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. Select the circles next to the names of the users for whom you want to unassign licenses.
+2. Select the circles next to the names of the users you want to unassign licenses for.

 3. At the top, select **More options (...)**, then select **Manage product licenses**.